tm-craggs/TaskiIt/README.md

 ### Design Philosophy
 TidyTask is designed for users who want a no-nonsense way to manage their tasks from the terminal

 - **Fast**: No login or loading times.
-Tasks are instantly accessible through simple commands.
+Tasks are instantly accessible through a small set of simple commands.
 - **Minimal**: Shows only the information you need, nothing more.
 - **Concise**: Commands are simple and quick to type.
 Flags allow for fine-grained control, but are kept to a minimum.
 - **Offline**: Everything stays on your machine and works without internet.
 No account needed.